-Applicants should attend in person and submit the following documents:
+Applicants must attend in person and bring the following documents:

 - Receiving and checking all applications with all the required documents and informing students of the faculties to which they were admitted to according to their scores in their GCSEs, the capacity of the each academic program and admission rules.

-- Conducting entrance exams if the number of applicants exceeds the capacity of the academic programs.
+- Running entry tests if the number of applicants exceeds the capacity of the academic programs.

-- Directing students to pay the registration fees specified by the university's regulations.
+- Preparing wishes forms and directing students to the pay the registration fees specified by the university's regulations.

-- Preparing short-list of students according to the faculty and the academic program they have been accepted in.
+- Preparing lists of students according to the faculty and the academic program they have been accepted in.

-- Declaring the entrance exams results through the University Registrar Office and informing the applicants of the academic programs they have been admitted to according to their GSSCs grades, the capacity of the academic programs and the admission policies.
+- Declaring the entry tests results through the University Registrar Office and informing the applicants of the academic programs they have been admitted to according to their GSSCs grades, the capacity of the academic programs and the admission policies.

 - Making general statistics about the successful applicants.

-- Issuing students’ ID cards and registration numbers.
+- Issuing students' university cards and registration numbers.